AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 Publishers have traditionally defended value through visible usage.

-Downloads.
-Citations.
-COUNTER reports.
-Platform analytics.
 Institutional usage data.

 None of these metrics are perfect.

-But they give publishers something to bring into renewal, pricing, audit, and licensing conversations.
+But they give publishers something to bring into renewal, pricing, audit and licensing conversations.

 AI weakens that visibility.